partylikeits1983/sberAMM/README.md

 ## Design

 This repository contains smart contracts which are designed to function as a decentralized exchange (DEX).
-The traditional method of creating a smart contract that functions as a DEX is to use the Automated Market Maker Invariant Curve x*y=k, where x is the amount of token x, y is the amount of token y, and k is a constant.
+The traditional method of creating a smart contract that functions as a DEX is to use the standard automated market maker (AMM) invariant curve x*y=k, where x is the amount of token x, y is the amount of token y, and k is a constant.

 The SberAMM DEX does use this invariant curve, however we go a step further by introducing a formula that enables minimal slippage for assets that are highly correlated, and also uses less gas during its execution on the EVM as compared